Are you looking to get feedback from customers?

 Customers will always remember when they have an extraordinary experience.
-Thankfully, there are not a lot of companies that go out of their way to create an extraordinary experience for their customers, at least not everyone.
-So you have a chance to stay on top of their minds if you can plan well ahead.
+There are a lot of companies that go out of their way to create an extraordinary experience for their customers.
+But, not everyone.
+So, you have a chance to stay on top of their minds if you can plan well ahead.

 11. Use Incentives

 This is again a time-tested technique to increase the number of prospects responding to your feedback exercise.

 It is not that easy to get positive feedback because people usually take action when they are upset and not when they have a good experience since they expect to have a smooth encounter.
 This is why you usually find that even for a decent product, there are more harsh reviews than kind ones.
 This is why it kind of becomes imperative that you offer something in return to your satisfied customers for taking the pain of writing a nice review (only if they are happy with you).